Formula One regulations: Chassis

+Electrical systems

 Onboard electrical and computer systems, once inspected at the start of the season, may not be changed without prior approval.
 Electronic starters and launch control are forbidden.
 The computers must contain a telemetric accident data reporting system.

+Transmission

 Continuously variable transmissions (CVTs) have been banned since 1994, two weeks after very successful tests in the Williams FW15C in 1993 that proved CVTs had the potential to keep other teams at a competitive disadvantage for a long time due to the difficulties of designing sufficiently strong belts for use in CVTs.
 It was speculated that the use of a CVT alone led to an advantage of several seconds per lap.
 CVTs have never been used in Formula 1 races.
 A rule was added in 1994 that stated that gearboxes must have anywhere from 2 to 7 discrete gear ratios, alongside a clause that explicitly bans CVTs.
 Active suspensions were also banned in 1994 due to safety concerns by the FIA over ever-higher speeds, and other "driver aids" were also banned that same year, including 4-wheel steering, which was tested and found to provide negligible if any reduction in lap times.

 Since 2014, transmissions with 8 gear ratios and 1 reverse gear ratio are required in Formula 1 cars.